aarushgoell/book-finder/readme.md

     "summary": "Bilbo Baggins goes on a quest to reclaim treasure from a dragon.", "genre": "Fantasy"
   }
-  ...
-3 more
 ]

 📝 Notes

-If using a mocked LLM, make sure mistral_utils.py returns a JSON-formatted string.

-You can replace the mocked function with a real OpenAI or Hugging Face API call.

-CORS must be enabled in Flask if frontend and backend are running separately.

-Environment variables should store API keys securely if deployed.
+  LLM is mocked right now for testing purposes.

+  Replace mistral_utils.py with OpenAI/HuggingFace integration if needed.

+  CORS is enabled on backend for frontend connection.

+  API key (if added) should be stored in .env.

 🌐 Deployment Tips

-Backend (Render)
+   Backend (Render):

-Create a new web service
+   Create a web service

-Set build command to: pip install -r requirements.txt
+   Build command: pip install -r requirements.txt

    Start command: python app.py

-Add cors and flask to requirements.txt

-Frontend (Vercel or Netlify)
+   frontend (Vercel/Netlify):

-Just drag & drop the frontend folder or connect GitHub repo
+   Upload the frontend/ folder or connect to GitHub

-Set base API URL to backend deployment URL
+   Update API URL from localhost to your Render URL

-🎥 Submission Checklist
+✅ Submission Checklist
+   Deployed backend (Render)

+   Deployed frontend (Vercel/Netlify)

+   GitHub repo with README

+   ChatGPT conversation link

+   Video demo explaining your app

-🙌 Author
+👨‍💻 Author

-Aarush GoelFull Stack Developer • React • Flask • OpenAI IntegrationGitHub | LinkedIn
+Aarush Goel
+Full Stack Developer